loighic/loighic.github.io/_pages/macro/pt1b/supply.md

 <td>720</td>
 </tr>
 </tbody>
-<caption><strong>Table 1</strong> The supply schedule for gasoline lists the possible prices and the quantity that will be supplied at each price---in this case, per week for a medium sized country.</caption>
+<caption><strong>Table 1</strong>&nbsp;&nbsp;The supply schedule for gasoline lists the possible prices and the quantity that will be supplied at each price&mdash;in this case, per week for a medium sized country.</caption>
 </table>

 Every producer in this country---and we are assuming that there a number of them---has its own supply schedule.
 Table 1 gives the total amounts of gasoline that these producers would be willing and able to sell at each price, which makes it a **market supply schedule**.
 As we said for demand, since we are studying macroeconomics, we will be primarily be concerned with market supply (whether that is represented as a schedule or a curve).

-The same information given in table 1 can also be represented by a supply curve.
-This graph will be set up just like the one for demand with price on the vertical axis and quantity (in this case quantity supplied) on the horizontal axis.
+The information given in table 1 can also be represented by a supply curve.
+Like the graph for demand, price is on the vertical axis and quantity (in this case quantity supplied) on the horizontal axis.

 <div class="container">